 There are green benches at the viewpoint where you can spend time watching the city in relaxation.
-Actually, when we arrive in tops, there were people having Yoga.
+Actually, when we arrived at Tops, there were people having Yoga.
 Well, that’s proof that this place is really relaxing! 😀

 Photo credit: @louielaurenz

-I like this place because it was so peaceful and quiet (at least when there are no people around, that is when we visited this place).
-For me, it is a good place for people who want to be relaxed and want a quality chill moment with someone.
+I liked this place because it was so peaceful and quiet (during our visit).
+It is a good place for people who want to be relaxed and want a quality chill moment with someone.

 When is the best time to visit Tops Lookout?

 Sadly, we did not have the chance to visit Tops during the afternoon because we were short on time.
-We just made Tops Lookout as our second stop after Sirao Flower Garden in the morning before we left the city.
+We just made Tops Lookout our second stop after Sirao Flower Garden in the morning before leaving the city.

 By the way, Tops Lookout is open 24/7.